ImageMarkup/isic-challenge-landing/site/submit.md

 * External data use: If the approach was trained with any data beyond that provided by the ISIC Challenge task at hand, this must be disclosed.
 * Manuscript: An uploaded PDF document, at least 4 pages in length, describing the approach in sufficient detail as to allow an expert to reproduce it.
+A single PDF can be used across multiple submissions if all methods are properly described.
+The PDFs will go through a manual review process.
+  Inadequate documentation may result in disqualification.
 * Docker image *(optional)*: A Docker image tag, referencing a containerized instance of the approach's software.
 If provided, this must accept arbirary images as input, and follow the specifications detailed in the [`isic/isic-algorithm-example` Docker image](https://github.com/ImageMarkup/isic-algorithm-example).